dbh201/icom1325_challenge/README.md

 www-data@fc1b13fe1365:/var/www#
 ```

 So this time we got no `Authentication failure`; lucky us that the owner of this system decided to reuse his password.
-But if you check the user, it is still the same.
-Let's see if we can pass any command to that user.
+But if you check the terminal, we are still logged as the same user.
+Let's see if we can pass any command through `su` to root by adding the `-c` option.

 ```
 www-data@fc1b13fe1365:/var/www# echo "thispasswordishuge!" | su - root -c "ls"